 Details of our specific duties are published under Shepton Mallet Community Infants' School & Nursery 's equality statement and measurable objectives.
-These are available on our website
+These are available on our website (Insert hyperlink to your own documents).

-We adhere to Somerset Children and Young Peoples plan 2022-2024

-Somerset Children and Young Peoples Plan 2022 - 2024 - Somerset Safeguarding Children Partnership
+We adhere to Somerset Children and Young Peoples plan 2022-2024 Somerset Children and Young Peoples Plan 2022 - 2024 - Somerset Safeguarding Children Partnership

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy
+This will be in line with our Special Educational Needs and Disability Policy (insert hyperlink to your own policy)